 - Dip the truffles in the melted chocolate one at a time.

-- Place the truffle on a parchment-lined baking sheet or a silicone pad.
+- Place the truffle on a parchment-lined baking sheet or a silicone baking sheet.

 - Continue dipping until all the truffles are coated.

-- Cool in the fridge until the coating is set.
-This takes about 20 minutes
+- Cool the truffles in the fridge until the coating is set.
+This takes about 20 minutes.

-If you like these Homemade Star Crunch Truffle Balls, try Derby Week Bourbon Balls!
+If you like these Homemade Star Crunch Truffle Balls, try Derby Week Bourbon Balls, Cracker Truffles, Dulce de Leche Fireball Truffles, or these Chocolate Beer Truffles with Beer Pretzel Praline from my friend Dini at The Flavor Bender.

 Recipe for these truffles was adapted from the awesome Averie Cooks!